 If the certificate revocation request has been approved or a decision has been made to revoke the certificate, the CA or RA shall assign suitable personnel to perform the certificate revocation-related tasks in accordance with the regulations in section 5.2 and the CPS.
 The CA or RA shall notify the subscriber in a suitable manner after certificate revocation.
-CAs operating at assurance levels 1, 2, 3 and 4 shall state the subscriber notification method after certificate revocation in the CPS.
+CAs shall state the subscriber notification method after certificate revocation in the CPS.

 If the certificate revocation is not approved, the CA or RA shall notify the subscriber in a suitable manner and clearly inform the subscriber of the reasons for denying the revocation request.
-CAs operating at assurance levels 1, 2, 3 and 4 shall state the subscriber notification method for denial of certificate revocation in the CPS.
+CAs shall state the subscriber notification method for denial of certificate revocation in the CPS.